GOVERNING COUNCIL MEMBERS

 Duane Gurulé brings a unique lens to food security and health equity as a formerly incarcerated person who has navigated state and private prisons, community corrections, and re-entry.
 He also has a passion for serving low-income communities and those experiencing food insecurity, stemming from first-hand experience growing up facing many of the barriers and inequities that historically disenfranchise low-income populations.

 He is a co-founder of Small Town Project, which works to improve health equity in Otero and Crowley counties by increasing access to healthy foods and empowering the underserved.
-Duane also serves his community as Mayor Pro Tem and Council Member for the City of Rocky Ford, as Board Director for Southeast Mental Health Group, and on the Governing Council for Otero College.
+Duane also serves his community as Mayor for the City of Rocky Ford, as Board Director for Southeast Mental Health Group, and on the Governing Council for Otero College.

 As a first-generation college graduate, Duane holds a B.S. in Computer Information Systems from Metropolitan State University in Denver.
 He’s the Senior Database Administrator for Hunger Free Colorado, and prior to that role, was a community organizer for The Colorado Trust in Southeast Colorado.